What is Audit Sampling?

 Auditing is important in ensuring that companies are representing their financial statements fairly and accurately.
 There are three types of auditing:

-- Internal audits are performed by internal employees of an organization, but they are usually not distributed outside of the company.
+- Internal audits are performed by the internal employees of an organization, but they are usually not distributed outside of the company.

 - External audits are performed by external parties that are seen as having more unbiased opinions since internal audits may be influenced by conflicts of interest.